-U.S. Models Sun Visor
+U.S. Models SUN VISOR

-Children can be killed or seriously inji The back seat is the safest place for c Wever put a rear facing child seat i Alvays use seat belts and child restrai
+Children can be killed or seriously injured by the air but The back seat is the safest place for children.

-Never put a rear facing child seat in the front Always use seat belts and child restraints See owner's manual for more information about air ba
+Never put a rear facing child seat in the front Always use seat belts and child restraints.